Joe-Spencer/small-business-mcp/README.md

 ## Security

-- All database credentials are managed through environment variables
+- All database credentials and API keys are managed through environment variables
 - File access is restricted to specified directories
 - Data encryption for sensitive information
 - Regular backup procedures